What to Expect on the Day – A Guide for Parents

 Payment

 The remaining balance is due before the show by either cash or bank transfer.
-If you’ve booked balloons for all, that part can be settled after the party, as the final number of children may vary.
+Paying on the day is fine but it must be before the show begins as I usually have another booking to dash of to.
+If you’ve booked balloons for all, that part can be settled after the party by bank transfer, as the final number of children may vary.